• About Us

 The exchange of sexually explicit images comes with inherent risk, even when both parties involved are willing participants in the exchange.
 Child pornography criminal charges are not the only legal issues, as risk is even present when sexual images are shared between consenting adults.
 They include:

-If you’ve been accused of sexting with a minor and are unsure how to proceed or what laws apply, contact us for your free consultation so we can walk you through your legal options.
+If you’ve been accused of sexting with a minor and are unsure how to proceed or what laws apply, contact us for your consultation so we can walk you through your legal options.

 Contact Kurtz & Blum Today